 Lack of attention

 When the receiver is not in the mind frame where he or she can attentively listen to the sender’s message then it becomes a psychological barrier.
-Suppose a superior is preoccupied with some important work and subordinate is trying to explain his idea to him, then the superior would not listen to him attentively and subordinate may think that he is not recognised or given importance.
+Suppose a superior is preoccupied with some important work and the subordinate is trying to explain his idea to him, then the superior would not listen to him attentively and the subordinate may think that he is not recognized or given importance.
 These kinds of activities lead to ineffective communication and may hamper good relationships.

 Loss of transmission and poor retention

-When there is lack of trust between the sender and the receiver then it may create a psychological barrier of not believing the message.
+When there is a lack of trust between the sender and the receiver then it may create a psychological barrier of not believing the message.

 Personal barriers